alishahussain/team2/_posts/2023-12-7-Binary-guide-and-guessing.md

 type: ccc
 ---

+## Here is the one and only guide you need to understand binary!

 >### How does binary work?
 >- The binary system is a way of representing data using 0s and 1s.
 This system is used by computers to represent all the data it works with.
 To compute a number in this system, you would multiply the digit value by the place value, then add them all together.